momentum-projects/collaborative-project/README_questionbox.md

 ## Description & Overview

-Imagine a social network, like Twitter or Facebook.
+Imagine a social network, like Twitter or Instagram.
 Imagine electronic greeting cards.
 Now imagine them together -- that's what you are building as a group in this project.

 The social e-cards application lets users sign up, create greeting cards, and follow each other.
 A user can see cards shown from newest to oldest: they can see a collection of their own cards, a collection of cards by users they follow, and a collection of all cards.

 Your application is really two applications -- a back-end API written with Django REST Framework and a front-end React application.
 The back-end API should be deployed on [Render](https://render.com/) and the front-end app should be deployed on [Netlify](https://www.netlify.com/).
+The front-end will make AJAX requests to the back-end to power the application in the browser.

 ### Cards and Customizable Options